Irene-Busah/Student-Test-Performance-ML/README.md

-# Student-Test-Performance-ML
+# Full Stack Machine Learning Project - Student Test Performance

-The repository implement a full stack machine learning project to predict the math score of students
+The project hypothesizes that student performance is affected by variables such as gender, ethnicity, parental level of education, lunch and test preparation courses.